 - The cover has a side smaller than 1400 pixels.
 We advise you enter a cover of at least 1875x2500 pixels so that it fits all our partner stores' requirements

 - You have images in CMYK instead of RGB (Apple only accepts RGB, which is a better choice for digital images).

 If your book is still not on Google Play, there are different potential explanations:

 - Your book is marked as being in the public domain.
-Google Play does not sell books that are in the public domain — you can read our help article for more information.
+Google Play does not sell books that are in the public domain.
+Here are their content policies.
+You can read our help article for more information about Public Domain books.

 If you accidentally reported that your book is in the public domain, follow our instructions to edit its information and select “no” in the "Public domain" field.

 - If you have already sold your book on Google Play prior to using StreetLib— either directly or with another distribution platform — then Google will not sell the version published with StreetLib as it does not accept duplicates.